1Mill/notes/books/shape-up.md

 ## Key takways

 * Basecamp operates on a 6 week delivery cycle.
-If a project cannot be delivered within 6 weeks the project is not prioritized.
-Not fitting into the 6 week window means either (a) the project is to big or (b) there are to many unanswered questions.
-Both mean the project is too risky.
+If a `bet` cannot be delivered within 6 weeks the `bet` is not prioritized.
+Not fitting into the 6 week window means either (a) the `bet` is to big or (b) there are to many unanswered questions.
+Both mean the `bet` is too risky.

 * If a project is in-progress but isn't finished in that 6 week window, it is stopped.
 This avoids sunk-cost fallacy.
 Which avoids burdening the organization (and team) with a potentially never ending project.
 This project can go back to the shaping phase.